MacFurax/ofxPDSPTools/README.md

 One provide ADRS to control the filter.

-The other provide an LFO ton control many parameter of the voice.
+The other provide an LFO to control many parameters of the voice (level, pitch, ...).

+And UI components to setup synth, select MIDI output and load/save patches.

  ![screenshot](assets/example_midi_substractive_synth.png)